bakpakin/Fennel/api.md

 on subsequent calls, while `fennel.dofile` will reload each time.
 The behavior of `fennel.path` mirrors that of Lua's `package.path`.

-If you install Fennel into `package.searchers` then you can use the 3rd-party [lume.hotswap][1] function to reload modules that have been loaded with `require`.
+If you install Fennel into `package.searchers` then you can use the repl's `,reload mod` command to reload modules that have been loaded with `require`.

 ## Macro Searchers